A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Introduction

-In this paper, we provide, benchmark, and document a Python toolbox for changepoint analysis, state clustering, and analysis of fluorescence-intensity-decay rate correlations (provided as supporting information, and posted as a github repository\cite{github}).
-This toolbox is both applicable to real quantum dot data, and valuable as a testbed for both testing models and analysis techniques on synthetic, i.e., numerically generated data.
+In this paper, we provide, benchmark, and document a Python toolbox for changepoint analysis, state clustering, and analysis of fluorescence-intensity-decay rate correlations that is posted on GitHub\cite{github}.
+A main motivation lies in the emergence of new quantum emitter systems with complex photophysics.
+While II-VI quantum dots for which CPA was orginally developed, are generally understood to switch between just two or three states, the problem of accurate analysis of intermittency is gaining in prominence with the advent of novel emitters, such as perovskite quantum dots which appear to switch not between just two, but instead a multitude of states~\cite{Swarnkar2015,Park2015,LiHuang2018,Gibson2018,Seth2016,Yuan2018,HouKovalenko2020}.
+There is hence a large need for a toolbox that provides unbiased, model-free analysis of photon counting data, for which reason we provide a CPA implementation and benchmark it for complex multilevel emitters.
+Our toolbox is both applicable to real quantum dot data, and valuable as a testbed for both testing models and analysis techniques on synthetic, i.e., numerically generated data.
 Indeed, the code toolbox we supply includes code to generate numerically random photon time arrival data streams for `synthetic' quantum dots that jump between an arbitrary set of intensity levels and decay rates, with jump time statistics and photon budgets that can be set by the user.
 As results we provide benchmarks on the performance of CPA for detecting change points in function of the number of intensity levels and total photon budget, and we explore the limits to the number of distinct states that the clustering analysis can reliably separate.
 Moreover, the toolbox allows to us test the accuracy of jump time statistics, such as power law statistics, for such multilevel dots.
 Finally, the test suite also allows to benchmark the accuracy of fluorescence decay model fitting with maximum likelihood estimation, and we discuss the construction of fluorescence-intensity-decay rate correlations from CPA-partitioned data.
+The applicability of the toolbox to experimental data is illustrated by supplied data sets, which correspond to a related paper in this journal \cite{Palstra2021expt}.
+We note that some other approaches such as HMM methods may be more suited for processes where more knowledge on the underlying physical processes is available.
+In contrast our toolbox is ideal for cases in which one wants to make no a priori assumption on the physical mechanism behind intermittency.
+Furthermore, the CPA method in the toolbox operates on the finest level of information available in photon counting, i.e.. the distribution of individual photon arrival times, as opposed to methods that are optimized to work on camera frame data \cite{Hill}.
 This paper is structured as follows.
 In the Methods section we summarize the Bayesian statistics tools we implemented to analyze all aspects of our data.
 Next, we benchmark the performance of changepoint analysis to pinpoint intensity jumps, and of level clustering to identify the number of levels between which a dot switches on the basis of Monte Carlo simulations.
-Next we present considerations on the dependence of on-off time distributions, decay rate fit and so-called `fluorescence decay-rate versus intensty diagrams'(FDIDs) on count rates.
+Next we present considerations on the dependence of on-off time distributions, decay rate fit and so-called `fluorescence decay-rate versus intensity diagrams'(FDIDs) on count rates.